cogdog/truwriter/README.md

 In order to make a post (or "writing" as above) visible, a user with the permission status of "Editor" or "Administrator" needs to change the status of the "pending approval" writing to "published (or ignore an "Editor" or "Administrator" could just ignore it forever, such power is theirs).

-#### Pages Setup
+#### Special Page Setup

-Use this area to assign the WordPress Page to be used for the Welcome Desk (where users are sent if there is a required access code) as well as the Page for the writing form.
-With version 1.8 of TRU Writer, you can now use any name you want for the URL (previously these were forced to be `write` and `desk`-- this is no longer required.
+Use this area to assign the WordPress Page to be used for the writing form.
+With version 1.8 of TRU Writer, you can now use any name you want for the URL (previously these were forced to be `write` -- this is no longer required.

-If no Pages are found with the correct template, you will see a prompt to create one:
+If no Page is found with the correct template, you will see a prompt to create one:

 ![](images/pages-make.jpg)

-If pages are found (and there might even be more than one, you can select the one you want used for each special page.
+If page is found (and there might even be more than one, you can select the one you want used for each special page.

 ![](images/pages-setup.jpg)